mattische/fiip/README.md

 ## client
 Requirements:
+- pip
-- pip and httplib2
+- httplib2

 The script in client should be placed on the host that you wish know ip.
-I.e your RPi.
+I.e on your RPi.
 Run the script in intervalls, say every hour, with supervisord (http://supervisord.org/).
 The script requires sudo-rights since it queries on of the machines network interfaces.

 ## server
 Requirements:
 - pip
 - flask
+- sqlite3

 Place the script in server on a host that has an static ip and is reachable from client.
 I use supervisord to run it at startup.